The Wonders of Tamanu Oil

 Dry skin: To really nourish dry skin you want the moisturizing product to penetrate deeply through all layers of skin.
 Since Tamanu oil can penetrate the three layers of skin, you are receiving hydration on a much deeper level, rather than coating the outermost layer of skin.

-Anti-aging: While nothing is going to stop the natural course of skin aging (much of which is genetically predetermined) since Tamanu oil helps stimulate new tissue growth it may also help restore lipids and natural collagen in the skin.
-These properties can improve skin elasticity to help improve fine lines and wrinkles.
+Anti-aging: While nothing is going to stop the natural course of skin aging (much of which is genetically predetermined), since Tamanu oil helps stimulate new tissue growth it may also help restore lipids and natural collagen in the skin.

 Chagrin Valley Products that Contain Tamanu Oil:

-The "Tamanu & Sea Buckthorn Healing Herbs Oil," is a recipe that I have been using for years and I want to share it with all of you.
+The "Tamanu & Sea Buckthorn Healing Herbs Oil," is one of those products that I made for our family and have been using for years.
+My family wanted to share it with all of you.
 It is an "anywhere you need it" body oil made with two incredible organic healing oils and organic healing botanicals to encourage healthy skin growth to aid in healing.

 Have you ever used Tamanu Oil?
 If yes, for what purpose and was it helpful?